 Introduction

 The paper investigates the problem of dependence recovering between an input data and a model outcome.
 The proposed model is suitable for predicting a multidimensional target variable.
-In the case of the forecasting problem objects and target spaces have the same nature.
+In the case of forecasting problem objects and target spaces have the same nature.
 To build the model we need to construct autoregressive matrices for input objects and target variables.
 The object is a local signal history, the outcome is signal values in the next timestamps.
-An autoregressive model makes a consumption that the current signal values depend linearly on the previous signal values.
+An autoregressive model makes a consumption inwhich current signal values depend linearly on the previous signal values.

-In the case of time series decoding problem objects and target spaces are different in nature, the outcome is a system response to the input signal.The autoregressive design matrix contains the local history of the input signal.The autoregressive target matrix contains the local history of the response.
+In the case of time series decoding problem objects and target spaces are different in nature, the outcome is a system response to the input signal.The autoregressive design matrix contains local history of the input signal.The autoregressive target matrix contains local history of the response.

-The object space in time series decoding problems is high dimensional.Excessive dimensionality of the feature description leads to instability of the model.To solve this problem the feature selection procedures are used~\cite{katrutsa2015qpfs,li2016feature}.
+The object space in time series decoding problems is high dimensional.Excessive dimensionality of the feature description leads to the model instability .To solve this problem the feature selection procedures are used~\cite{katrutsa2015qpfs,li2016feature}.

-The paper considers the partial least squares regression (PLS) model~\cite{wegelin2000survey,abdi2003pls,geladi1986partial}.The PLS model reduces the dimensionality of the input data and extracts the linear combination of features which have the greatest impact on the response vector.
+The paper considers the partial least squares regression (PLS) model~\cite{wegelin2000survey,abdi2003pls,geladi1986partial}.The PLS model reduces the dimensionality of the input data and extracts the linear features combination which has the greatest impact on the response vector.

 Feature extraction is an iterative process in order of decreasing the influence on the response vector.PLS regression methods are described in detail in~\cite{geladi1988pls, hoskuldsson1988plsr,de1993simpls}.The difference between various PLS approaches, different kinds of the PLS regression could be found in~\cite{rosipal2006overview}.

-The current state of the field and the overview of nonlinear PLS method modifications are described in~\cite{rosipal2011npls}.A nonlinear PLS method extension was introduced in~\cite{wold1989nonlinear}.There has been developed the variety of PLS modifications.The proposed nonlinear PLS methods are based on smoothing splines~\cite{frank1990npls}, neural networks~\cite{qin1992npls}, radial basis functions~\cite{yan2003geneticpls}, genetic algorithms~\cite{hiden1998geneticpls}.
+The current field state and the overview of nonlinear PLS method modifications are described in~\cite{rosipal2011npls}.A nonlinear PLS method extension was introduced in~\cite{wold1989nonlinear}.There has been developed a variety of PLS modifications.The proposed nonlinear PLS methods are based on smoothing splines~\cite{frank1990npls}, neural networks~\cite{qin1992npls}, radial basis functions~\cite{yan2003geneticpls}, genetic algorithms~\cite{hiden1998geneticpls}.

-The result of the feature selection is the dimensionality reduction and the increasing model stability without significant loss of the prediction quality.The proposed method is used on two datasets with the redundant input and target spaces.The first dataset consists of hourly time series of energy consumption.
+The result of feature selection is the dimensionality reduction and the increasing model stability without significant loss of the prediction quality.The proposed method is used on two datasets with the redundant input and target spaces.The first dataset consists of hourly energy consumption time series.
 Time series were collected in Poland from 1999 to 2004.

-The second dataset comes from the NeuroTycho project~\cite{neurotycho} that designs brain-computer interface (BCI)~\cite{millan2010combining,mason2007comprehensive} for information transmitting between brains and electronic devices.Brain-Computer Interface (BCI) system enhances its user’s mental and physical abilities, providing a direct communication mean between the brain and a computer~\cite{millan2004brain}.
+The second dataset comes from the NeuroTycho project~\cite{neurotycho} that designs brain-computer interface (BCI)~\cite{millan2010combining,mason2007comprehensive} for information transmitting between brains and electronic devices.Brain-Computer Interface (BCI) system enhances its user’s mental and physical abilities, providing a direct communication mean between brain and computer~\cite{millan2004brain}.

 BCIs aim at restoring damaged functionality of motorically or cognitively impaired patients.The goal of motor imagery analysis is to recognize intended movements from the recorded brain activity.
 While there are various techniques for measuring cortical data for BCI~\cite{nicolas2012brain,amiri2013review}, we concentrate on the ElectroCorticoGraphic (ECoG) signals~\cite{eliseyev2016penalized}.